swaptacular/swpt_accounts/protocol.rst

 .. [#prepared-records] Note that at some point a `FinalizeTransfer`_ message MUST be sent for each "prepared" `CR record`_, and the record's status MUST be set to "finalized".
-Often this will be done immediately, in which case the `CR record`_ will change its status from "initiated", to "finalized" directly.
+Often this can be done immediately, in which case the CR record will change its status from "initiated", to "finalized" directly.

 Received `FinalizedTransfer`_ message